 - Too frequent fires or grazing by stock that reduce the density and floristic diversity of understorey vegetation;

-- Logging or other disturbances that reduce the availability and abundance food resource.
+- Logging or other disturbances that reduce the availability and abundance of food resource.

 How is Aussie Ark helping?

-Aussie Ark is protecting the habitat of this unique eco-engineer on Aussie Ark sites by removing and managing stock and feral herbivores, conserving native vegetation, managing fire and controlling feral predators.
-The 400Ha Barrington Wildlife Sanctuary has been completed in late 2019 and will then begin a 500Ha sanctuary of wilderness that our potoroos will call home, protected from predation.
-While construction is moving ahead, we are building our insurance population in specialised facilities to ensure we have a robust and healthy population for eventual release into our sanctuaries, protected from unnatural predation.
-By 2021, we will have nearly over 373 long-nosed potoroos, equaling 1 wallaby per hectare of sanctuary wilderness, increasing the captive potoroo population by 450%!
+Aussie Ark is protecting the habitat of this unique eco-engineer on Aussie Ark’s sites by removing and managing stock and feral herbivores, conserving native vegetation, managing fire and controlling feral predators.
+Aussie Ark’s 400Ha Barrington Wildlife Sanctuary has been completed in late 2019 and the construction of a 500Ha sanctuary will begin in the near future.
+In the meantime, we are building an insurance population of Long-nosed potoroo in specialised facilities to ensure we have a robust and healthy population for eventual release into our sanctuaries, protected from unnatural predation.
+By 2021, we will have nearly over 373 Long-nosed potoroos, equaling 1 potoroo per hectare of sanctuary wilderness and increasing the captive potoroo’s population by 450%!
 You can help support this species’ future by donating today.